The Pros and Cons of Furnished Apartments

 Add furnishing costs to the rent and see whether that number is higher or lower than the price of the furnished place.
 If you don’t have a lot of furniture already, then the furnished apartment is probably cheaper and you may consider going that route.

-Reasons to Choose Furnished
+Reasons to choose furnished

 Is a furnished unit better for you than the unfurnished place?
-Check out this pros-and-cons list that outlines situations in which you may or may not consider a fully furnished space:
+Check out this pros-and-cons list that outlines situations in which you may or may not consider a fully furnished space.

 Pros: